givanse/Conky-GUI/docs/install.md

 # Installation instructions

-Download your prefered package from [Sourceforge](http://sourceforge.net/projects/conkygui/files/) and follow instructions accordingly.
+Download your prefered package from [Sourceforge](http://sourceforge.net/projects/conkygui/files/) and then follow the instructions below according to your package.

  * [Package : tar] (install.md#tar.bz2)